-Be it any new treatment methodology that you are trying your hands upon, one of the firsts that occur to you is – when can I see the results?
-Very few of us have the patience to start off with a procedure and simply concentrate on its proper application and wait for the results patiently.
+Be it any new treatment methodology that you are trying your hands upon, one of the firsts that occurs to you is: When can I see the results?
+Very few of us have the patience to start off with a procedure, simply concentrate on its proper application, and wait patiently for the results.
 Contrarily, we tend to judge a procedure by the tentative time it could take to yield effective results.
 If the treatment takes long or involves several dental visits, people think twice before going in for the same!

 First, every individual is different.
-The rate at which your teeth will move into the right alignment depends upon many factors like:
+The rate at which your teeth will move into the right alignment depends on many factors, like:

 - The shape of your jaw,

 Although there is no one single timetable that everyone can use for Invisalign, an average time period can be determined considering the general cases.
 On average, it usually takes anywhere from 6 to 12 months for the teeth to move into the correct position.Most people may start noticing some movement within the first two months after getting their first set of aligner trays.